-More Than Just Pretty Colors: The Business ROI of Good UI Design
+More Than Pretty Colors: The Business ROI of Good UI Design

 Many business owners treat color in software as a decoration choice.
-We explain why color theory is actually a critical functional tool that impacts usability, trust, and your bottom line.
+We explain why color theory is a critical functional tool that impacts usability, trust, and your bottom line.

 Table of Contents